vekoada/sensory-sort/README.md

 2.  **Open `index.html` in your web browser:**

     Simply open the `index.html` file in your preferred web browser (Chrome, Firefox, Safari, etc.).
 No server setup is required as the game is entirely client-side.
+You can also play at [sensorysort.netlify.app](https://sensorysort.netlify.app)

 ## Game Data (data.js)